-- Increase awareness, engagement and support from the corporate community.
+- Increase awareness, engagement and support from individuals, corporations and foundations.

-- Regularly report on performance metrics as they pertain to our annual fundraising goals established with the Development Director.
+- Regularly report performance metrics related to annual fundraising goals established by the Chief Development Officer.

 - Manage fundraising events, including:

-- With the Development team, participate in prospect review and the process of prospect identification, cultivation and solicitation; set constituent (moves) management actions.
+- With the Development team, participate in prospect review and the process of prospect identification, cultivation and solicitation; establish moves management actions.

 Education and Experience Requirements